-The Code is an industry-driven, multi-stakeholder initiative with the mission to provide awareness, tools and support to the tourism industry in order to combat the sexual exploitation of children in contexts related to travel and tourism.
+The Code (short for “The Code of Conduct for the Protection of Children from Sexual Exploitation in Travel and Tourism”) is a multi-stakeholder initiative with the mission to provide awareness, tools and support to the tourism industry to prevent the sexual exploitation of children.

 We all dream of a world where children are safe and free.
 Sadly, today many children are exposed to sexual exploitation in travel and tourism.

 The commercial sexual exploitation of children involves the buying and selling of children under 18 years of age for sexual purposes.
 Sexual exploitation of children in tourism, child sex trafficking, the prostitution of children, and child pornography are all forms of this crime.

 The sexual exploitation of children in travel and tourism often takes place in hotels and uses other travel infrastructure.
 That’s why we believe that working with responsible tourism companies is a powerful way to keep children safe and prevent these crimes.